A Matrix Theory Construction of the IIA/IIB Wall: Brief Review of DLCQ of Type II String Theories

+Equivalently, this can be seen as starting with $N$ copies of the IIA GS lightcone worldsheet CFT, gauging by all of the $\mathbb{Z}_2$ symmetries \eqref{eq:FLstudiosmia}, then gauging by $S_N$.
+We can schematically summarize these 2D CFT relations as

+where $GS_{A/B}$ denotes a single copy of the IIA/IIB GS lightcone worldsheet CFT, the $\mathbb{Z}_2$ gauging is left-moving fermion parity, and we made explicit the $S_N$-gauging in the symmetric orbifold.

 Finally, we note that the reader may be more familiar with the IKKT proposal for a non-perturbative definition of Type IIB string theory from a $0+0D$ matrix integral \cite{Ishibashi:1996xs}.
-There is no contradiction with the IIB MST in the same way that the 11D flat space limit of M-theory can equally be defined by taking the flatspace limit of $AdS_4\times S^7$ or $AdS_{7}\times S^4$.
+There is no contradiction with the IIB MST in the same way that the 11D flat space limit of M-theory can equally be defined by taking the flatspace limit of $AdS_4\times S^7$ or $AdS_{7}\times S^4$ (e.g. recent consequences of this correspondence were explored in \cite{Chen:2026fpe, Hristov:2026tde}).
 In the following section, our proposal for the IIA/IIB wall will require a Hamiltonian description on both sides which precludes the use of a $0+0D$ theory for this purpose.